 A key consideration is ensuring that your investment portfolio balances risk and reward in a way you are comfortable with.
 This will take account of the time horizon of your investments as well as your personal attitude.
-This will largely be reflected in asset allocation, which is simply the balance between secure but low-growth investments, such as cash deposits. and more risky but higher-potential investments, such as company shares.
+This will largely be reflected in asset allocation, which is simply the balance between secure but low-growth investments, such as cash deposits, and more risky but higher-potential investments, such as company shares.
 You will also need to consider the selection of investment funds/index trackers, which are likely to make up a large part of your portfolio, and ensure they are suitably diversified and reviewed regularly.

-The taxation of investments can also help determine whether they are held inside your SIPP or elsewhere in your investment portfolio, with dividends over the allowance of £500 a year in tax year 2024/25 subject to tax.
+The taxation of investments can also help determine whether they are held inside your SIPP or elsewhere in your investment portfolio, with dividends over the allowance of £1,000 a year subject to tax (this reduces to £500 from April 2024).